Show in alphabetical order

 (source: The Tao of Physics: An Exploration of the Parallels Between Modern Physics and Eastern Mysticism - By Fritjof Capra p.
 18).

-Colonel James Tod with Pundit
+Colonel James Tod with a Hindu Pundit

-(source: A Concise History of the Indian People - By H G Rawlinson p.
+(image source: A Concise History of the Indian People - By H G Rawlinson p.
 313).

 26.